This post has information on the:

 Salento is a charming town situated in the north-east of the department of Quindio, Colombia.
 The town preserved vibrant colonial architecture and has a quiet way about its roads and households.
 Its beautiful colors and the nearby Cocora Valley are some of the most visited sights in Colombia.

-However, I realized with a recent trip to Salento that there wasn’t explicit information on how to get to Medellin from the little town.
-Even locals tell me that there isn’t a direct bus that go from Salento-Medellin.
+However, I realized with a recent trip that there wasn’t explicit information on buses from Salento to Medellin.
+Even locals tell me that there isn’t a direct bus that goes from Salento to Medellin.

 But this is not the case.

 First, let’s map out the location of Salento.

 Direct Bus from Salento to Medellin